VivekNarula7/adaptive_learning_system/project_outline.md

     - Document LLM usage, endpoints, and integration details.
     - Deploy your enhanced application.

-Remember to adapt these steps to your specific project needs.
-Good luck, and happy coding! 🚀👩‍💻

 Source: Conversation with Bing, 4/4/2024
 (1) StarCoder: A State-of-the-Art LLM for Code - Hugging Face. https://huggingface.co/blog/starcoder.
 (2) How to Solve Coding Problems with a Simple Four Step Method. https://www.freecodecamp.org/news/how-to-solve-coding-problems/.